 One thing though, the tour guides must be better organized so that they have a fixed rate, just like what they do in Sagada, so that both guides and trekkers would not take advantage of each other.
 At this point, guides just accept any amount the trekkers give—be it P200 or P300 or more depending on the generosity of the guest.

 After the trek, we realized we need at least 2 days to enjoy everything the resort could offer.
-Be done as it may, it was well-spent time seeing and photographing the falls of Mount Kanlaon.
+Be that as it may, it was well-spent time seeing and photographing the falls of Mount Kanlaon.

 For the Photos of 1st, 2nd, 3rd, and 6th falls of Mt.
 Kanlaon, view this slide show: